 Module 2 Itinerary

 Review of Trauma-Informed Beloved Yoga Methodology Principles

-Part 2 Inherent Trauma-Informed Yoga Sutras of Philosophy (Involving the whole person, 8 limb path, tool of Samyama/Meditation)
+Part 2 of inherently trauma-informed Yoga Sutras of Philosophy (involving the whole person, 8-limb path, tool of Samyama/meditation)

-Part 2 of Trauma-Informed Toolkit, Exploring of Subtle practices: sound, contemplative and meditation.
+Part 2 of Trauma-Informed Toolkit, exploring of subtle practices: sound, contemplation and meditation.

 All modules will have a lecture, discussion and practical experience incorporated.

 To obtain the 30-hr Beloved Yoga Trauma-Informed Yoga Certification you will need to take both Modules 1 & 2, have mentoring sessions with either Heather or Maryam, submit a reflective paper on 5 takeaways and lead four trauma-informed Yoga sessions or demonstrate how you are integrating the trauma-informed yoga tools into your work/practice.

 Each Module is worth 12 CEUs through Yoga Alliance and IAYT.

 The Polyvagal Theory Handbook by Dr. Stephen Porges; Trauma Tool Kit: Healing PTSD From the Inside Out by Susan Banitt; The Resonant Self by Sarah Peyton; The Body Keeps the Score by Bessel Van der Kolk & Overcoming Trauma through Yoga: Reclaiming the Body by David Emerson